fpapado/accessible-pipeline/README.md

 The main documentation so far was about CLI use.
 Typically, building things on top of the reports is possible by reading in the output `report-xyz.json` file.

-For more integrated use cases, however, we also provide a programmatic API.
+For more integrated use cases, we also provide a programmatic API.
 It exposes the core run loop, without touching the filesystem.
+This can be useful if you want to send the results to another service, log things out in more detail and so on.

+1) `runCore`

-You can use it via the `runCore` function:
+You can use the programmatic API via the `runCore` function:

 ```js
 import {runCore} from 'accessible-pipeline';